TotallyInformation/deprecated-uibuilder-templates/README.md

 * `esm-vue3-nobuild` - A Vue v3 template that includes a Vue module but does not require a build step.
 Uses the ESM uib client library.

+* `iife-blank-client` - A simple IIFE template.
+Superceded by the "Extended example" template.

 * `iife-vue3-nobuild` - A Vue v3 template that includes a Vue module but does not require a build step.
 Uses the IIFE uib client library.
 Note that there is an updated version of this template [TotallyInformation/uib-template-iife-vue3-nobuild](https://github.com/TotallyInformation/uib-template-iife-vue3-nobuild) which is still maintained and accessible via the UIBUILDER template manager.

 * `svelte-basic` - A simple Svelte template.
 This is a very basic template that demonstrates how to use Svelte with UIBUILDER.
 Now superceded by the "External Svelte Template".